bespinian/blog/content/posts/git-the-important-parts/index.md

 git flow release start 1.0.0
 ```

 where `1.0.0` is the version number of our release.
 Again, the tool switches to the newly created release branch.
 Here we can make changes to prepare the release.
-For example create a version file that contains the current version number.
+For example, create a version file that contains the current version number.
 Now we’ll commit that.

 #### Finish the release